<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 • You may not make a contribution if you are enrolled in Medicare.

-• You may not make a contribution if you are claimed as a dependant on someone's tax return.
+• You may not make a contribution if you are claimed as a dependent on someone's tax return.

 notebook-icon